c00lgat/OBSIDIAN/Docker.md

 `docker rm db` in order to delete the Database Container.
 `docker stop phpmyadmin` in order to stop the phpMyAdmin container.
 `docker rm phpmyadmin` in order to delete the phpMyAdmin container.

+---
+# DEMO: Docker Bind Mounts & Volumes.

+First off, we are going to